gumaerc-testorg/11.s945-fall-2013/content/pages/assignments.md

         *   Point the way forward for further research
     5. Conclusions
 3. Bibliography
-    Please provide full reference information and follow the [APA Style®](http://www.apastyle.org/).
+    Please provide full reference information and follow the [APA Style{{< sup "®" >}}](http://www.apastyle.org/).
 You can find a [basic introduction to the APA citation style](http://library.concordia.ca/help/howto/apa.php) from Concordia University Libraries.
 4. How to start

 *   Read other papers' literature review sections and follow good styles.